Operation Brightside

 With Dixon gone and his loyalist paramilitary rival, Tony Flynn’s Davy Hamill being questioned about his death, Lee pitched that he could step in and use his taxi fleet instead to ferry drugs across Belfast, making even more wads of cash for Tina and Fogerty.

-Despite almost being shot in Series One and making an observation that “the trouble with you Nordies is you love chaos,” Fogerty quickly bought into Lee’s idea.
+Despite almost being shot in Series One and making an observation that “the trouble with you Nordies is you love chaos,” Fogerty quickly bought into the idea.

-After this meeting, Lee hotfooted it up to the Mount Eden community centre where Jonathan Harden’s Inspector David ‘Jonty’ Johnston was trying to reassure residents about Operation Brightside as a former neighbourhood policing officer.
+After the meeting, Lee hotfooted it up to the Mount Eden community centre where Jonathan Harden’s Inspector David ‘Jonty’ Johnston was trying to reassure residents about Operation Brightside as a former neighbourhood policing officer.

-Earlier in the episode, Jonty had had an uneasy encounter with Sandra, PC Gerry Cliff’s widow in the police station where she bluntly told him she hadn’t read the letter he had sent after her husband’s death.
+Earlier in the episode, Jonty had an uneasy encounter with Sandra, PC Gerry Cliff’s widow in the police station where she bluntly told him she hadn’t read the letter he had sent after her husband’s death.

-But if that was a bruising encounter, it was nothing compared to the residents of Mount Eden who proved an even tougher nut to crack, especially when Lee turned up.
+But if that was bruising, it was nothing compared to the residents of Mount Eden who proved an even tougher nut to crack, especially when Lee turned up.

-Passionately expressing his view that Jim Dixon and Davy Hamill were “paramilitary scumbags” who leeched off their neighbours through payday loans and demanding protection money, he whipped the residents up into a frenzy by claiming the PSNI were well aware of both loyalist’s activities and had still tolerated it.
+Passionately expressing his view that Jim Dixon and Davy Hamill were “paramilitary scumbags” who leeched off their neighbours through payday loans and demanding protection money, he whipped residents up into a frenzy by claiming the PSNI were aware of both loyalist’s activities yet had still tolerated it.

-Tensions on the estate further ratcheted up when Shane got carried away during a routine stop and search of cars with Annie.
+Tensions on the Mount Eden estate further ratcheted up when Shane got carried away during a routine stop and search of cars with Annie.

 He started harassing Dan Gordon’s veteran loyalist Rab McKendry in front of Lee’s impressionable young nephew, Alfie Lawless’s Henry Thompson.

-With Mount Eden becoming a tinderbox, the officers of Blackthorn Police Station remained oblivious to Lee’s rise as a gangland chief.
+With Mount Eden becoming a tinderbox, the officers of Blackthorn Police Station still remained oblivious to Lee’s rise as a gangland chief.

-But will the penny drop or will it be too late?
+But when would the penny drop or would it be too late?

-Halfway through Series Two, it is still clear that Declan Lawn and Adam Patterson and their writers are carefully building to an explosive finale.
+Halfway through Series Two, it is still clear that Declan Lawn, Adam Patterson and their writers are carefully building up to an explosive finale.

 With Patterson and Lawn again on directorial duties working from a script by Bronagh Taggart, tonight’s episode demonstrated how the show continues to benefit from the duo’s extensive research with serving or former police officers.

-But for all the authenticity of the show, it is still not yet clear if Series Two can eclipse Series One.
+But for all its authenticity, it is not yet clear if Series Two can eclipse Series One.

-On the plus side, Lee Thompson is emerging as an intriguing underworld figure, while DS Murray Canning is fitting into the role of Blackthorn’s enemy within.
+On the plus side, Lee Thompson is emerging as an intriguing underworld figure, while DS Murray Canning is comfortably fitting into the role of Blackthorn’s enemy within.

 But the jury is still out on the series’ legacy storyline, which this week saw Hannah McClean’s Jen Robinson prick the conscience of former ‘Casualty’ star Derek Thompson‘s traumatised ex RUC Special Branch officer Robin Graham about his failure to prevent a 1978 chip shop bombing.

-This storyline could yield dividends but it is easy to see how it could also very easily go Scooby Doo.
+This storyline could yield dividends but it is also plain to see how it could very easily go Scooby Doo.

-Taggart did a decent job though in this episode with her subplot about a gay couple at the centre of the suspicious death.
+Taggart did a decent job, though, in this episode with her subplot about a gay couple at the centre of a suspicious death.

-While the romantic exploits of the cast can sometimes feel too soapy and a bit of a distraction, Patterson and Lawn still managed to deliver a bit of a bombshell at the end of this episode about one pairing.
+While the romantic exploits of the cast can sometimes feel too soapy and a bit of a distraction, Patterson and Lawn still managed to deliver a bit of a bombshell at the end of the episode about one pairing.

-The show’s creators Aldi delivered a handsome looking episode with some splendid drone shots of the city.
+The show’s creators also delivered another handsome looking episode with some splendid drone shots of the city.

-As for the cast, O’Hara again impressed as Lee, while Kenneth Branagh lookalike Frank Blake showed potential as we saw the darker side of Shane.
+As for the cast, O’Hara again impressed as Lee, while Kenneth Branagh lookalike Frank Blake showed more potential as we saw the darker side of Shane.

-In the absence of IFTA award winning Richard Dormer’s larger than life character Gerry Cliff, Brooke, McCann, Osho and Crawford continued to step up and provide some real heft, while Harden’s Jonty has emerged as a far more interesting character than in Series One.
+In the absence of IFTA award winning Richard Dormer’s larger than life character Gerry Cliff, Brooke, McCann, Osho and Crawford continued to step up and provide some heft, while Harden’s Jonty has emerged as a far more interesting character than in Series One.

 Eastwood is clearly relishing playing the office villain.

-Seana Kerslake, though, feels underused, while Abigail McGibbon’s appearances are so good, they leave you wanting more.
+Seana Kerslake, though, feels underused, while Abigail McGibbon’s brief appearances are so good, they leave you wanting more.

 As Series Two heads towards the business end of the show, it’s not without some trepidation.

-There are storylines that could easily undermine this series or propel it to a higher plain.
+There are storylines that could easily undermine the series or propel it to a higher plain.

 Here’s hoping it’s the latter.